 When a User is granted with Direct Access to an entity, its Project becomes available for selection in project/team selectors on views.

-Users with Direct Access cannot be assigned as responsible to work items.
-Project/Team membership is required in this case.
+Users with Direct Access can be assigned as responsible to work items.

 If Direct Access is provided to a parent entity only (for example, a Feature or an Epic), a user won't get access to nested items (User Stories, Tasks, Bugs).
 Corresponding hierarchy tabs will be blank.
 Should you require inherited access to child hierarchy items, please add your feedback to corresponding idea on our Service Desk.

 API for Permissions Management

 Access is granted/removed by creation/deletion of the EntityPermission resource.
 We explain how to work with it in our Developers Guide: Direct Access to Entities.